SALSA-RL: Stability Analysis in the Latent Space of Actions for Reinforcement Learning: Method

 Additionally, neighborhood states around the observed states $s_\text{range}$ are evaluated by computing the corresponding $\mathbf{A}_t$ and analyzing their eigenvalues and spectral radius.
 This reveals locally stable or unstable regions, capturing how state variations influence stability.
-Importantly, our goal is not to analyze the full closed-loop environment-agent system but to empirically characterize the behavior of the learned policy through its latent action dynamics.
+Importantly, the objective is not to analyze the full closed-loop environment-agent system but to empirically characterize the behavior of the learned policy through its latent action dynamics.
 This local stability characterization serves as a proxy for inferring how consistent, structured, or potentially unstable the policy's actions are over time, especially in high-stakes or safety-critical applications where local interpretability is crucial.
 This also provides insights into regions where the policy achieves stable control or displays unstable behavior.
-The algorithm is outlined in Appendix~\ref{appendix:algorithms}.
+The algorithm is outlined in~\ref{appendix:algorithms}. { It is important to note that local stability in the latent action space measures the internal consistency and smoothness of the control policy's decision-making process.
+It does not imply or guarantee the formal closed-loop stability of the physical system.} {Empirically, this proxy strongly correlates with actual physical behavior provided the latent representation maintains high fidelity (i.e., minimal reconstruction error) and the environment lacks severe unmodeled disturbances that might decouple control intent from state evolution.
+Furthermore, the interpretation of near-critical ($\rho \approx 1$) or locally unstable ($\rho > 1$) behavior is highly task-dependent.
+In static regulation (e.g., hovering), $\rho > 1$ typically indicates a risky regime or imminent control failure, as actions should ideally contract.
+Conversely, in dynamic balancing (e.g., CartPole), persistent near-critical behavior ($\rho \approx 1$) is an inherent signature of active continuous regulation.
+Similarly, in limit-cycle locomotion (e.g., walking), periodic transient fluctuations ($\rho > 1$) naturally emerge as nominal, functional dynamics while the system traverses the inherently unstable phases of a sustained locomotion cycle.
+Finally, it should be noted that this evaluation of physical control regularity is fundamentally orthogonal to epistemic uncertainty estimation (such as value-network ensembles or Bayesian dropout), which quantifies out-of-distribution state familiarity rather than dynamic action consistency.}